mylovemyon/memo/tools/winpeas.md

    - Loading regexes yaml definitions file...
    - Checking if domain...
    - Getting Win32_UserAccount info...
-Error while getting Win32_UserAccount info: System.Management.ManagementException: Access denied at System.Management.ThreadDispatch.Start()
-   at System.Management.ManagementScope.Initialize()
-   at System.Management.ManagementObjectSearcher.Initialize()
-   at System.Management.ManagementObjectSearcher.Get()
-   at winPEAS.Checks.Checks.CreateDynamicLists(Boolean isFileSearchEnabled)
    - Creating current user groups list...
    - Creating active users list (local only)...
-  [X] Exception: Object reference not set to an instance of an object.
    - Creating disabled users list...
-  [X] Exception: Object reference not set to an instance of an object.
    - Admin users list...
-  [X] Exception: Object reference not set to an instance of an object.
    - Creating AppLocker bypass list...
    - Creating files/directories list for search...
         [skipped, file search is disabled]